History of Scott Turner (politician) in Timeline

 In 2019, Eric Scott Turner became the executive director of the White House Opportunity and Revitalization Council.

-2020: Consulting for Multiple Organizations
+2020: Consulting Work

-Since 2020, Eric Scott Turner has consulted for the NFL, Guidestone Financial, Avondale Dealerships, and the America First Policy Institute.
+Since 2020, Eric Turner has consulted for the NFL, Guidestone Financial, Avondale Dealerships, and the America First Policy Institute.

-2023: Left Systemware
+2023: End date at Systemware

-2023: Chief Visionary Officer of JPI
+2023: Named Chief Visionary Officer of JPI

 November 2024: Nomination for Secretary of Housing and Urban Development